 Organizations Standards and Resources FirstNet Authority The Middle Class Tax Relief and Job Creation Act of 2012 created the FirstNet Authority as an independent authority within the National Telecommunications and Information Administration to provide emergency responders with the first nationwide, high-speed, broadband network dedicated to public safety: firstnet.gov .
-3GPP 3GPP is the SDO responsible for development and maintenance of LTE specifications, though various standards from TIA, ATIS, the Groupe Speciale Mobile Association (GSMA), and the Open Mobil Alliance (OMA) also contribute to LTE functionality and interoperability.
+In establishing requirements for the NPSBN and providing 20 MHz of the upper 700 MHz spectrum to the FirstNet Authority, Congress directed the Authority to ensure the building, operation, and maintenance of a wireless, nationwide interoperable public safety broadband network based on a single national network architecture.
+The Authority holds the single nationwide FCC license for the 20 MHz of combined Public Safety Broadband Spectrum (758-768 MHz and 788-798 MHz), commonly referred to as Band 14.
+The FirstNet Authority license also incorporates two one-MHz guard bands at 769 and 799 MHz.
+Subscription to the NPSBN and use of approved NPSBN devices enables prioritized access to Band 14 spectrum for public safety entities.
+3GPP 3GPP is the SDO responsible for development and maintenance of LTE and 5G specifications, though various standards from TIA, ATIS, the Groupe Speciale Mobile Association (GSMA), and the Open Mobile Alliance (OMA) also contribute to broadband functionality and interoperability.
 IEEE The 802.11a, 802.11b/g/n, and 802.11ac wireless standards are collectively known as Wi-Fi technologies and developed and maintained by IEEE.
 The Official IEEE 802.11 Working Group Project Timelines provides status of each networking standard under development, and a link to each effort.
 IEEE also maintains the WiMAX family of 802.16 standards.
 Open Geospatial Consortium (OGC) OGC is an international non-profit organization committed to making quality open standards for the global geospatial community.
 These standards are made through a consensus process and are freely available for anyone to use to improve sharing of the world's geospatial data.